Why the initial estimates are inaccurate

 - The more specifics you deliver (regarding your requirements) the more accurate are the estimates.

-If you have any further questions or you want to get an estimate for your project, don’t hesitate to contact us here.
+If you have any further questions or you'd like to get an estimate for your project, don’t hesitate to contact us here.